 Sessions can range from two hours to multiple days and timings are completely flexible to suit you.

 We will endeavour to create a program that meets your budget.
 Each course varies as it depends on the exact content of your event, numbers participating, venue and if you will be providing any adult helpers.
 We will provide all equipment and tuition.

 And where will it be?

-Most activities can be done on your school premises or if you prefer we have 13 locations to choose from.
+Lots of activities can be done on your school premises or if you prefer we have several locations to choose from.
+Alternatively suggest a location.

 “A really well lead, engaging session that was relevant to out hunter gatherer book (Wolf Brother) that we are currently reading in year 5.
 We would love to book this in again for next year at around the same time as it is a really great addition to our English curriculum. ”, Damian Oliver, Bishop Gilpin School